brianshih1/mini-key-value-db/mdbook/src/chapter_5/lock_table.md

 # Lock Table

+Earlier, we saw that when a write runs into an uncommitted write intent (write-write conflict) or a read runs into an uncommitted write intent with a smaller timestamp (write-read conflict), the writer/reader needs to wait for the transaction to be finalized.

+To implement this mechanism, we need a data structure to hold uncommitted write intents as well as queued writers and readers waiting for the write intent's transaction to be finalized.
+This data structure is the lock table.

+Each lock corresponds to an uncommitted write held by a pending transaction.
+Each lock contains a wait queue, where conflicting transactions can queue onto and wait until the lock has been released.
+In contrast to latches, which exist only for the duration of a request, locks are held for the lifetime of a transaction which may span multiple requests.

 <img src="../images/lock_table.png" width="75%">

-The lock table maintains a set of locks that are held by pending transactions.
-Each lock in the table contains a wait-queue, where conflicting transactions can queue onto and wait until the lock has been released.
-In contrast to latches, which exist only for the duration of a request, locks are held for the lifetime of a transaction which may span multiple requests.

 As we noted before, each key can only have one uncommitted intent at a time.
 The lock table guarantees this invariant by ensuring that conflicting transactions are queued while an uncommitted intent is unresolved.